metrorailings/OwlBlog/content/posts/2022-week-5-insights.md

 Lamar's deep passing needs touch.
 Twice in critical moments has he overthrown his receiver.

 This Bengals offense has been decoded.
 Pretty shameful.
 Ja'Marr Chase has been as quiet as a doormouse.

-And their trick plays are getting blown up.
+Such poor execution on trick plays by this Bengals offense.
+Not throwing the ball away on the Philly Special.
+La'el Collins forgetting he's the lead blocker on a shovel pass.

 No running the ball in goal-to-go situations?
 What?